rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 class Post < ActiveRecord::Base

   scope :published, lambda {
-    where(["posts.published_at IS NOT NULL AND posts.published_at <= ?", Time.zone.now])
+    where("posts.published_at IS NOT NULL AND posts.published_at <= ?", Time.zone.now)
   }
   scope :recent, order("posts.published_at DESC") end
 {% endhighlight %}
 </div>

-While the bulk of the logic is the same - the SQL string portions - you can see how scopes can use the new query interface directly to create reusable query logic versus constructing an options hash as was done in Rails 2.
+While the bulk of the logic is the same - the SQL string portions - you start to see how scopes use the new query interface directly to create reusable query logic versus constructing an options hash as was done in Rails 2.
 This really is our first glimpse of how much more flexible the new query interface allows our scopes to be.
-No longer are they a slightly different construct than your normal query methods, they are _built upon_ the same query methods that you would use were you to execute a query directly.
+No longer are they a slightly different construct than your normal query methods.
+They are now _built upon_ the very same query methods that you would use were you to execute a query directly.
+This consistency is now prevalent all throughout ActiveRecord.

 And there's more...

-#### Scope Reusability
+### Scope Reusability

 Suppose we want to update our `recent` scope to only include published posts.
 We've already defined what `published` means and shouldn't have to redefine it to create a new scope.
 Well, you can also chain scopes within scope definitions themselves as we'll do here with the new `recent` and `published_since` scopes.